-PREV (1): Press this button or the SEEK left arrow to go to the previous track if the current selection has been playing for less than eight seconds.
-If the PREV button is pressed and the current selection has been playing for more than eight seconds, it will go to the beginning of the current selection.
-If you hold or press this button more than once, the player will continue moving back through the disc.
+1 PREV (Previous): Press this pushbutton to go to the previous track if the current track has been playing for less than eight seconds.
+If this pushbutton is pressed and the current track has been playing for more than eight seconds, it will go to the beginning of the current track.
+If you hold or press this pushbutton more than once, the player will continue moving back through the disc.
 The sound will mute while seeking.

-RDM (2): Press this button to hear the tracks in random, rather than sequential, order.
-RANDOM will appear on the display.
-Press RDM again to turn off random play.
+2 RDM (Random): Press this pushbutton to play the compact discs in random, rather than sequential order.
+RDM will appear on the display.
+Press this pushbutton again to turn off random play.

-NEXT (3): Press this button or the SEEK right arrow to go to the next track.
-If you hold the button or press it more than once, the player will continue moving forward through the disc.
+3 NEXT: Press this pushbutton to advance to the next track.
+If you press and hold this pushbutton or press it more than once, the player will continue moving forward through the disc.
 The sound will mute while seeking.

-REV (4): Press and hold this button to reverse quickly through a track selection.
-Release it to resume playing.
+REV 4 (Reverse): Press and hold this pushbutton to quickly reverse within a track.
+Release this pushbutton to resume play.